Immigration to South Africa

-At present, immigration policy is to retain the current immigration flows, although historically the government of South Africa has aimed to reduce its number of immigrants.
-Certain immigration laws have shifted since the end of apartheid.
-However, some provisions of the mid-to-late twentieth century are still in effect, and xenophobia is prevalent.
+The current immigration policy taken up by the South African government is aimed at maintaining the status quo, although the immigration rate has historically been something the South African government has attempted to decrease.
+Certain immigration laws have shifted since the end of apartheid, but some provisions of the mid-to-late twentieth century are still in effect, and xenophobic attitudes remain prevalent.